-But vinho verde isn’t really like that at all.
+But vinho verde isn’t really like that at all here in the Minho Valley.
 The ‘greenness’ describes the wine’s youth.
 These need to be drunk young, virtually straight away, or at most within a year, they say.
 The ones we tried varied from being virtually transparent to the colour of straw, had a slight fizz, were crisp and dry, and some had green melon flavours, while others had almost nothing at all.
 The best we tried were from Alvarinho grapes, although sometimes Loureiro and other varieties are added.

 Provam is a co-operative of ten wine-growers and soft-spoken winemaker, Jose Domingues, guided us through a sampling of their Alvarinho-based wines in the Count’s elegant old dining room illuminated by chandeliers and candelabra.
 It was a refined setting that in some situations could be quite stuffy, but Count Francisco, a warm host, quickly made our group of winemakers, writers and bloggers, and even a Hollywood ‘Celebrity Wine TV’ crew, feel at home.
 (Don’t ask who the celebrities were as we never quite figured that out.)